alexandrecuer/sharebox/README.md

 c:\Program Files\ImageMagick-7.0.6-Q16\convert.exe
 c:\Windows\System32\convert.exe
 ```
-If not, you will have to modify the system and users paths so that they begin with C:\Program Files\ImageMagick-7.0.6-Q16\
+If not, you will have to modify the system and user paths so that they begin with something like C:\Program Files\ImageMagick-7.0.6-Q16\

 On windows 10, from the control panel :
 ``